Block-Lab/kNight.js/README.md

 # kNight.js

-kNight.js is the first completely free, open-source alternative to coin-hive as a CryptoNight miner built with JavaScript.
+kNight.js is a completely free, open-source alternative to coin-hive as a CryptoNight miner built with JavaScript.